Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

 Anois, níl orm ach anailísíocht a dhéanamh, is dóigh liom.
 Nach deas an rud é!
 Tá a lána ama á thógáil ag aschur na leabuithe fhéinig, ach ní dóigh liom go bhfuil siad sin ró-thábhachach don anailísíocht ar aon nós.

 I hope to build a model of centrality => best embedding system.
 After that, I want to test in on several other datasets--all bio, but maybe not all cancer--and see if they confirm the trend.

+## 06-07-2021
+This Wednesday I am set to stop running analysis and to start writing.
+There qare, however, a few things that I think may be useful to run in the background while I write, possible overnight:
+- goa using the bioportal config from search round 1
+- bioportal using the final config from esearch round 0

+Having those 2 will likely be of great use to giving a more completed feeling to the overall thesis.
+Of the 2, the second is more important, and will (hopefully) take less time.
+Thus, I'll probably start writing without it, but I will run it for completion.
+The first one I may not run, or may save for later, since it is only a post-model-creation testing thing, and since other such tests exist and have given me interesting data.